quantumgizmos/ldpc/README.md

-# LDPC version 2
+## LDPC version 2

-Version 2: A C++ rewrite of the `LDPCv1` package for decoding low density parity check checks.
+LDPC Version 2: A C++ rewrite of the `LDPCv1` package for decoding low density parity check checks.
 Warning, whilst efforts have been made to provide backwards compatability with LDPCv1, the new version may introduce breaking changes.

 ## Documentation